 Ordering protocol: You’re able to choose between four systems, receiving orders via email, fax, DoorDash tablet (for $6 per week), or POS integration.
 More on that here.

-A good choice when want an easy start into third-party delivery.
+A good choice when you want an easy start into third-party delivery.

-Its name connotes luxury, and this app generally offers delivery from high-end restaurants that don't have relationships with any other delivery app.
+Its name connotes luxury, and this app generally offers delivery from high-end restaurants that don't have relationships with other delivery apps.